NNThomasL/SPTarkovWebMinimap/README.md

 This mod was heavily inspired by [CactusPie's Minimap](https://github.com/CactusPie/SPT-Minimap).
 Without it, this mod wouldn't exist.
 Especially because I didn't know the polynomial math that was required.

 ### Instructions
-Copy the latest release to your SPTarkov folder.
+Copy the latest [release](https://github.com/NNThomasL/SPTarkovWebMinimap/releases) to your SPTarkov folder.

 After opening the game, go to http://localhost:8080/index.html to view the map.

 You may also open the map on a mobile device using the same URL but replacing 'localhost' with your computer's IP address.

+Hit the 'F' on the top left of the map to enable follow mode.

+Here is the latest [VirusTotal scan (Beta 1.1 of project)](https://www.virustotal.com/gui/file/591db34aac0198326f83f940a709a048bf56c4bb8ace395c97c648f5e0c608e4?nocache=1).
+If you are worried about security, I ask that you check and compile the code yourself.
+The project is pretty small so it should be a quick read and simple compile/bundle.

 # Current Status